Kyoto Protocol and government action: States and local governments

 On 27 September 2006, California Governor Arnold Schwarzenegger signed into law the bill AB 32, also known as the Global Warming Solutions Act, establishing a timetable to reduce the state's greenhouse-gas emissions, which rank at 12th-largest in the world, by 25% by the year 2020.
 This law effectively puts California in line with the Kyoto limitations, but at a date later than the 2008–2012 Kyoto commitment period.
-Many of the features of the Californian system are similar to the Kyoto mechanisms, although the scope and targets are different.
+A number of the features of the Californian system are similar to the Kyoto mechanisms, although the scope and targets are different.
 The parties in the Western Climate Initiative expect to be compatible with some or all of the Californian model.

 As of 14 June 2009, 944 US cities in 50 states, the District of Columbia and Puerto Rico, representing over 80 million Americans support Kyoto after Mayor Greg Nickels of Seattle started a nationwide effort to get cities to agree to the protocol.
 On 29 October 2007, it was reported that Seattle met their target reduction in 2005, reducing their greenhouse gas emissions by 8 percent since 1990.